deejaycodes/survey-API/Readme.md

 # Testing

-- To run the tests, simply type `npm test`
+- To run the tests, simply run this command `npm test`
 - We can also get code coverage by `npm run coverage`

 Thank you 👍